wiseodd/wiseodd.github.io/src/content/post/2016-12-10-variational-autoencoder.md

 ---
-title: "Variational Autoencoder: Intuition and Implementation"
+title: 'Variational Autoencoder: Intuition and Implementation'
-description: "Variational Autoencoder (VAE) (Kingma et al., 2013) is a new perspective in the autoencoding business.
-It views Autoencoder as a bayesian inference problem: modeling the underlying probability distribution of data."
+description: 'Variational Autoencoder (VAE) (Kingma et al., 2013) is a new perspective in the autoencoding business.
+It views Autoencoder as a bayesian inference problem: modeling the underlying probability distribution of data.'
 publishDate: 2016-12-10 00:30
 tags: [programming, python, neuralnet]
 ---